-- Continued improvements and investigation of activity data with the purpose of more detailed explanation of the activity data trends and further verification of source data and investigation into existing and additional annual population subcategorization for animal species that present a significant share in emissions.
-This applies particulary to improvement to swine subcategorization to prevent overestimation of emissions. - Continued investigation of activity data (livestock population) with the purpose of gathering more detailed activity data, including sheep annual population subcategorization - Revisiting CBS data on NAPA activity data on swine and poultry categories using a more detailed model for accurate cross-analysis of available data, with the goal of getting a more accurate AAP value.
-Until such analysis is performed and a model developed, Croatia will use the CBS NAPA data for swine and poultry subcategories without conversion to AAP. - Continued improvements and verifications of parameters for Tier 2 emission calculation for historical years.
+- Continued improvements and verifications of activity data parameters for Tier 2 emission calculation for historical years and reintroduction of Tier 2 / Tier 3 methodology for cattle. - Continued improvements and investigation of activity data and additional annual population subcategorization for animal species that present a significant share in emissions.
+This applies particularly to improvement to swine subcategorization to prevent overestimation of emissions. - Continued investigation of activity data (livestock population) with the purpose of gathering more detailed activity data, including sheep annual population subcategorization - Revisiting CBS data on NAPA activity data on swine and poultry categories using a more detailed model for accurate cross-analysis of available data, with the goal of getting a more accurate AAP value.
+Until such analysis is performed and a model developed, Croatia will use the CBS NAPA data for swine and poultry subcategories without conversion to AAP.